boazbk/tcs/lec_00_1_math_background.md

 ## Reading mathematical texts

-Reading mathematical texts take practice to get used to the notation and symbols.
+Reading mathematical texts takes practice to get used to the notation and symbols.
 Mathematicians use jargon for the same reason that it is used in many other professions such engineering, law, medicine, and others.
 We want to make terms _precise_ and introduce shorthand for concepts that are frequently reused.
-Mathematical texts tend to "pack a lot of punch" per sentence, and so the key is to read them slowly and carefully, parsing each symbol at a time.
+Mathematical texts tend to "pack a lot of punch" per sentence, and so the key is to read them slowly and carefully, parsing each symbol one at a time.

 With time and practice you will see that reading mathematical texts becomes easier and jargon is no longer an issue.
 Moreover, reading mathematical texts is one of the most transferable skills you could take from this book.